MimicTester1307/Ghana-Digital-Address-Route-Finder/README.md

 list in the article accompanying this project (see link below).
 Regardless, this was quite an interesting project to explore.

-More details about Ghana's digital addressing system and this project can be found [here]().
+More details about this project can be found in my article [here](https://excel-chukwu.netlify.app/2022/11/06/building-a-ghana-digital-address-route-finder/).

 A link to the working prototype of the application can be found [here]() as well.
 I offer no guarantees that the link will always be functional whenever you try to access it.